 When you’re done exploring, browse the Benjamin Franklin Museum Store on the courtyard level of the museum.
 You’ll find a wide variety of books, gifts, and souvenirs related to Franklin and colonial Philadelphia.

 Chow down on delicious food at Reading Terminal Market in Center City

-After all that history, it’s time to refuel and there’s no better destination for foodies than the Reading Terminal Market in Center City.
-For the quickest route, head west along Arch Street into the city center – be sure to check out Benjamin Franklin’s Grave in the Christ Church Burial Ground along the way.
+After all that history, it’s time to refuel, and there’s no better destination for foodies than the Reading Terminal Market in Center City.
+For the quickest route, head west along Arch Street into the heart of Center City Philadelphia – be sure to check out Benjamin Franklin’s Grave in the Christ Church Burial Ground along the way.

 If you prefer to take a long way around, wander up S 6th Street to visit Franklin Square.
 Designed by William Penn, the urban architect of Philadelphia, the park boasts a pretty fountain and pond and several family-friendly attractions.